harpreetkaurguglani/MiniProject2/contributions.md

 - How did the team work together as a whole overall ?
 * Had more common points of agreement and understanding than previous project.

+* The team bonded well compared to the first mini project and the actions were performed more clearly and the results were obtained more precisely.

 ## Contributions

 ### {Disha}'s Contributions

 - Initial steps of EDA.
-Exploration of the data and initial thoughts.
+Exploration of the data and wrangling data.
-- Research question to find the maximum credit limit based on age and gender.
+- Research question to find the minimum and maximum temperature in the house and the corresponding appliance.
+- Research question to find the temperature variations within the house and the outside temperature variations over the weeks.

 ### {Harpreet Kaur}'s Contributions